 The Fall season is finally here – time to wear cozy sweaters, trendy boots, and sip chai lattés.
-More importantly, Fall is a great time of year to cleanse.
+More importantly, Fall is a great time of year to do a Fall cleanse.

-Wondering what makes Fall cleansing different than others?
+Wondering what makes a Fall Cleanse different than others?

 No matter how hard we try to avoid toxic chemicals, we are exposed to them every single day.
 Truly, it is inevitable in today’s world – pesticides, preservatives, and parabens are literally showing up everywhere.

 Although the body is designed by nature to cleanse itself, its ability to do so has been rapidly slowing down over the last 75 years.

 This is due to increased levels of stress, an unhealthy lifestyle and the rise in man-made chemicals.